Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ---

+## Mental model

+Four ideas hold the rest of the chapter together.
+Worth carrying in your head before reading any specific API — most of the rules below are corollaries of these.

+### Forward-progress contract

+Swift Concurrency's runtime owns a small pool of threads, and its contract is that **every thread is always making progress**.
+A `Task` that calls `Thread.sleep`, `DispatchSemaphore.wait`, blocks on a `pthread_mutex` held by a peer, or makes a synchronous I/O call into a C library *parks the thread*.
+The runtime can't reclaim it, can't reassign it, and can't apologise — the cooperative pool just stalls.

+This is the single biggest mental shift from GCD.
+Under GCD, blocking a worker was fine: the system spun up another worker.
+Under Swift Concurrency, blocking is a bug, and the rest of the design exists to make non-blocking ergonomic.

+### The cooperative thread pool

+GCD's failure mode was thread explosion.
+A queue with ready work and no available worker would create one — easy to push past the kernel's thread limit on I/O-bound workloads.
+Swift Concurrency intentionally caps the cooperative pool at roughly **one thread per CPU core, per QoS class**.
+Adding more threads doesn't help if everyone is parked, so the runtime forces you to *suspend* (release the thread) instead of *block* (occupy it).

+This is also why creating millions of tasks is fine — they share that handful of threads via cheap suspensions, not by spawning kernel threads.

+### `async` is a state machine, not a thread

+The compiler splits each `async` function at every `await` into partial functions.
+Locals that survive a suspension live in a heap-allocated context; the function "returns" at `await` and the runtime invokes the next partial function when the awaited result is ready.

+Two things follow:

+- **Suspension is roughly a function call** — no kernel transition, no stack copy, no thread context switch. `await` is closer to `return` than to `Thread.sleep`.
+- **Stack traces are split.** A debugger paused inside an async function shows the current partial function, not the whole logical call chain.
+Xcode's Async Backtrace view stitches the chain back together.

+### Executors decide where work runs

+Every `async` function runs on an *executor*.
+The ones you actually meet:

+- The **global concurrent executor** — the cooperative pool above.
+The default for `Task { }` and `Task.detached { }`.
+- Each **actor's serial executor** — every actor owns one, and it serializes incoming calls so actor state is data-race-free by construction.
+- **`MainActor`'s executor** — the main run loop. `MainActor` is a global actor whose executor happens to be the main thread.

+`await` is the place where the runtime can *change executors*.
+When you call an actor method from outside, the `await` is where you get enqueued on that actor's serial executor.
+Most of the design choices later in this chapter — actor reentrancy, `Sendable`, region-based isolation, priority escalation — are answers to the same question: *what guarantees do we need to switch executors safely?*

+### Three eras, one workspace

+GCD (2009) is C-friendly with no structured cancellation and no typed return values. `Operation` (2007, rebuilt on GCD in 2009) adds KVO state and dependency graphs but still no typed returns.
+Swift Concurrency (2021) replaces both with typed values, structured lifetime, and compile-time isolation.
+New code should default to Swift Concurrency; the older systems survive because they predate it and Apple frameworks still hand them out.

+---

 ## 1. POSIX Threads (`pthread`)

 The lowest-level threading API available on Apple platforms.
 You almost never need this directly, but understanding it helps reason about everything built on top.